meteor/galaxy-docs/source/security.md

 Galaxy provides SSL encryption to protect data transmission over the wire from external entities to the Galaxy Proxy layer.
 Internally in Galaxy, Amazon EC2 virtual machine and Docker container network isolation is utilized to protect data transmission over the wire.

-Galaxy does not maintain databases that are utilized for application use.
+Galaxy does not maintain databases that are utilized for production application use.
 These databases are provisioned, configured and maintained by the customer.

+Galaxy free MongoDB databases are only available for hobby projects and open-source demos.

 <h2 id="application-logs">Application Logs</h2>